-The fuel mix is a ratio of the fuels and energy sources used by a particular supplier in the generation of the electricity supplied to you.
-It is calculated in a percentage out of 100 and is usually made up of varying percentages of fossil fuels such as coal, gas, peat, as well as renewable energy sources.
+The fuel mix is the ratio of the fuels and energy sources used by a particular supplier in the generation of the electricity supplied to you.
+It is calculated as a percentage out of 100 and is usually made up of varying percentages of fossil fuels such as coal, gas, peat, as well as renewable energy sources.

 You can see each supplier’s complete fuel mix on bonkers.ie when comparing energy deals.